 In plastic injection molding, speed, pressure, and temperature are the three most important parameters that control the quality of each molded part.
-Specifically, injection speed determines how the molten plastic is injected in to the mold cavity and into what extent it’s packing facility with high pressure to generate a solid part.
-The faster a machine injects the molten plastic into the mold tooling press, more would be oriented will be final part material molecules.
+Specifically, injection speed determines how the molten plastic is injected into the mold cavity and to what extent it’s packed into the facility with high pressure to generate a solid part.
+The faster a machine injects the molten plastic into the mold tooling press, the more oriented the final part material molecules will be.

-Injection Speed is one of these parameters which strictly determine overall product performance and its also related with aesthetics of product since lower speeds contribute in product surface defects.
+Injection speed is one of these parameters that strictly determines overall product performance, and it’s also related to the aesthetics of the product since lower speeds contribute to product surface defects.

 Factors Affecting the Choice of Injection Speed

-One of the important process parameter which affects the quality of the molded part to a large extent is “Injection speed”.
+One of the important process parameters that affects the quality of the molded part to a large extent is “injection speed.”
 The injection speed decides how fast the material is injected into the mold.
-If it’s too slow, then the material tends to cool down even before flowing completely inside the cavity and results in cold slug formation (cooled/hardened material which flows with/in front of actual material).
-Also if low injection speeds are used then many times complete filling does not take place, i.e., there are unfilled/gaps in part – again affecting its fill and final product use.
+If it’s too slow, then the material tends to cool down even before flowing completely inside the cavity and results in cold slug formation (cooled/hardened material that flows with/in front of actual material).
+Also, if low injection speeds are used, then many times complete filling does not take place, i.e., there are unfilled gaps in the part—again affecting its fill and final product use.

 1. Material Type and Viscosity

 Different plastic materials react quite differently to heat and pressure.
-ABS, Polypropylene (PP), Polycarbonate (PC) all have different flow properties.
-A high viscosity plastic will need a slower injection speed to ensure uniform fill of the cavity where as a low viscosity plastic can be injected at higher speeds using a high speed injection molding machine.
+ABS, polypropylene (PP), and polycarbonate (PC) all have different flow properties.
+A high-viscosity plastic will need a slower injection speed to ensure uniform fill of the cavity, whereas a low-viscosity plastic can be injected at higher speeds using a high-speed injection molding machine.

 2. Part Geometry & Wall Thickness